 Approximately one third of South Africa’s population is under the age of 15 (and more than 50% of the population under 25) and a large percentage of these young people live in areas affected by high levels of poverty and unemployment, which makes them particularly vulnerable to social ills such as crime and substance abuse.

-The Velokhaya Life Cycling Academy was founded in 2003 with the intention of using the sport of cycling to help children living in these under-resourced communities, deal with the challenges they face.
+The Velokhaya Life Cycling Academy was founded with the intention of using the sport of cycling to involve children living in these under-resourced communities in a positive after-school activity and to give them the life skills they need to deal with the challenges they face.

 As a Khayelitsha-based organisation, we are only too aware of the extent of the challenges faced by our township youth and we know that the skills our children need to deal with these challenges won’t necessarily be those they learn at school.

-We chose cycling because it was a sport which township children wanted to participate in and one which, until the formation of the Academy, had excluded a large percentage of SA’s population.
-We also chose cycling because we wanted to expose township children to a sport that was aspirational, one that would take them out of their immediate environment and bring them into contact with the broader South African community, thereby encouraging social inclusion and allowing them to participate as equal members of society.
+We also chose cycling because we wanted to expose township children to a team sport that was aspirational, one that would take them out of their immediate environment and bring them into contact with the broader South African and international community, thereby encouraging social inclusion and allowing them to participate as equal members of society.